d-moos/MLJourney/lesson_11_advanced_rl.md

 Training a strong agent **from scratch on the full game** is often extremely hard: the state space is huge, rewards are sparse, and exploration is difficult.

-Curriculum learning addresses this by training on a sequence of tasks of increasing
-difficulty:

-1. Design a set of tasks \(T_1, T_2, ..., T_n\) from easy to hard.
+Curriculum learning addresses this by training on a **sequence of tasks** of increasing difficulty.
+You first design a set of tasks \(T_1, T_2, ..., T_n\) ranging from very easy to quite challenging.
+The agent is trained on the easiest task
-2. Train the agent on \(T_1\) until it reaches a performance threshold.
-3. Move to \(T_2\), possibly mixing in some \(T_1\) to prevent forgetting.
-4. Continue until the agent can handle the full task.

-**Rocket League example curriculum:**
+\(T_1\) until it reaches some performance threshold that you define (for example, scoring 80% of the time).
+Once that level is reached, you switch the agent to the next task \(T_2\).
+To avoid forgetting the earlier skills, you may occasionally mix in some episodes from \(T_1\) while primarily training on \(T_2\).
+You continue this process, advancing through the tasks, until the agent can reliably handle the full target task.

-1. **Hit a stationary ball** into an empty goal from short range.
+As a concrete Rocket League example, you might start with a very simple task where the agent only needs to **hit a stationary ball** into an empty goal from short range.
-2. **Hit a slow-moving ball** rolling towards/away from you.
-3. **Practice aerial touches** in simplified setups.
-4. **Play full 1v1 games** with opponents.

-Good curricula:

-- Decompose skills (driving straight, turning, hitting, recovering, aerials).
-- Start with tasks where *random behavior sometimes gets reward*, so learning can begin.
-- Progress when success is consistently high (e.g., 80%+), not on a fixed episode count.
+Once it can do that reliably, you can progress to hitting a **slow-moving ball** that is rolling towards or away from the car.
+Later tasks can focus on specific advanced skills, such as **aerial touches** in a simplified setup, and finally move on to playing **full 1v1 games** against opponents.

+Good curricula usually **decompose complex skills** into simpler components (driving straight, turning accurately, hitting the ball, recovering after a jump, performing aerials) and start with tasks where *random behavior sometimes gets reward* so that learning can get off the ground.
+Rather than moving to the next stage after a fixed number of episodes, you typically progress only when success is consistently high (for example, success rate above 80%), ensuring that the agent has actually mastered each subtask before increasing difficulty.

 ### Parallel Environments